thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 publishDate: 27 Dec 2021
 author: Vipin Mishra
 heroImage: "/assets/blog/customizing-bootstrap-5-sass.png"
 description: A quick guide to customizing Bootstrap 5 using Sass.
-Following it, you can get a fully customized Bootstrap build as per you project needs.
+Following it, you can get a fully customized Bootstrap build as per your project needs.
 tags: [Sass, bootstrap]
 ---